 Memory Loss Affecting Daily Life

 One of the earliest signs of Alzheimer’s is memory loss that disrupts daily activities, like forgetting recently learned information or important dates.
-Recognizing this and seeking medical advice can aid early diagnosis and treatment.
+Recognizing this and seeking medical advice can aid in early diagnosis and treatment.

 Difficulty Planning or Problem-Solving